Drew Naylor

 Drew Roy Naylor (born 31 May 1986) is an Australian former professional baseball pitcher.
-Naylor pitched for the Chunichi Dragons of Nippon Professional Baseball from 2015 to 2016.
-He played in the minor league system of the Philadelphia Phillies Major League Baseball franchise, as well as stints with the Brisbane Bandits in the Australian Baseball League and the Kagawa Olive Guyners in the independent Shikoku Island League Plus.
+Naylor pitched in Nippon Professional Baseball (NPB) for the Chunichi Dragons from 2015 to 2016.
+He played in the minor league system of the Philadelphia Phillies, as well as stints with the Brisbane Bandits in the Australian Baseball League and the Kagawa Olive Guyners in the independent Shikoku Island League Plus.
 He was also selected to represent Australia at the 2009 World Baseball Classic.

 Early life

 Naylor was educated at Anglican Church Grammar School in East Brisbane, Queensland.

 Career

 Philadelphia Phillies

-Naylor made his Minor League debut in 2006 and then spent 2006 and 2007 with the GCL Phillies and the Williamsport Crosscutters.
+Naylor made his affiliated debut in 2006 and then spent 2006 and 2007 with the Gulf Coast League Phillies and the Williamsport Crosscutters.

 He spent the 2008 season with two teams, playing for the Lakewood BlueClaws and the Clearwater Threshers, going 5–3 in 14 games in Lakewood.

 Naylor was also on the 2009 World Baseball Classic roster for Australia.

 In late 2010 Naylor played the second half of the season in the Australian Baseball League, making his debut on 22 December 2010 in Melbourne where he gave up a two-run home run in two innings of relief at the batter-friendly Melbourne Showgrounds.
 He finished the season with a 3.21 ERA over 14 innings including two starts.
 In 2011, he started a Phillies spring training game against Florida State University, picking up the win in a scoreless outing.

 He missed the entire 2011 season after undergoing Tommy John surgery, and was designated for assignment by the Phillies on 16 September 2011.
 He was then released from the Phillies as a free agent in November 2012.